 Here are some healthy alternatives for foods that people crave the most!

 Potato Chips – Replace this salty snack with foods that are higher in unsaturated (healthy) fats and proteins like cashew nuts and walnuts.
 Popcorn is another healthy replacement for potato chips.

-Chocolate – Cravings for chocolate could be an indication that your body is deficient in magnesium.
-Therefore, you can consume magnesium-rich foods like almonds.
+Chocolate – If you creave for chocolate, have almonds.
 If nothing seems to work, you can have a little milk-free dark chocolate that is made up of 70% cocoa.

 Candy/Pastries – Consume fresh whole fruits like peaches, melon, and cherries.
 Dried fruits like prunes and raisins will also help.

 Soda – – If you are craving for sugary sodas, try drinking some sparkling water with a squeeze of some fruit juices like orange juice.

 Cheese – You can deal with cheese cravings by consuming low-fat and low-sodium cheese.

 For those who are unsuccessfully trying to maintain a healthy weight, food cravings can mean trouble.
 They can also take a toll on your health in the long run.
 If you are looking for ways to combat this borderline unhealthy pleasure, here are some ways that can help.

 How To Stop Cravings For Unhealthy Foods And Sugar